 In cases where simple efforts to stop the fleeing vehicle have failed, advanced action may be required.
 Advanced action techniques include the use of stop sticks to flatten tires, the use of multiple police vehicles to create a moving road block, or the use of the Precision Immobilization Technique (PIT), where a subject vehicle is stalled at low speed in order to apprehend the driver.
 A PIT maneuver is also considered a use of force.
 All attempts to forcibly stop the violator must be made with due regard for the safety of the violator, officers executing the stop and the general public.
-Figure 7.5 shows how pursuits concluded in 2011 and 2012.
+Figure 7.5 shows how pursuits concluded in 2012 and 2013.

 Figure 7.5 Each year, more than half of police pursuits were concluded due to the subject's action such as voluntarily stopping, or crashing.
-Out of the 47 vehicle pursuits where a suspect's action terminated the pursuit, 68% resulted from the suspect voluntarily stopping and 32% resulted from the suspect vehicle crashing.
+Out of the 48 vehicle pursuits where a suspect's action terminated the pursuit, 65% resulted from the suspect voluntarily stopping, 25% resulted from the suspect vehicle crashing, and 10% resulted from the suspect eluding police.

 Once a pursuit has ended, regardless of the means of termination, a patrol supervisor conducts an investigation.
 The investigation includes a description of the pursuit route, statements from all employees involved, and all audio/video recordings.
-The investigation is reviewed by the involved employee's chain of command and ultimately by the Professional Standards Division to determine if the officer followed established policies and procedures.
+The investigation is reviewed by the involved employee's chain of command and, ultimately, by the Professional Standards Division to determine if the officer followed established policies and procedures.
 In cases of significant property loss or serious injury/death, the Professional Standards Division and Special Operations Division/Traffic Safety Unit will respond to the scene and investigate.